LDS Missionaries and Eating Disorders: It's Time to Talk About It.

 “Do the best you can until you know better.
 Then when you know better do better.” -Maya Angelou

-Being a missionary is a significant sacrifice for those that choose to go.
+Being a missionary is a significant sacrifice for those who choose to go.
 They are often putting off their education or careers to do something pretty hard with their lives.
 It takes a great deal of bravery to go somewhere different, to leave behind what is familiar and comfortable, and to have limited contact with family and friends.
-Many missionaries report this to be an important experience for their lives.
-They spend the 18 to 24 months focusing on service to others, developing grit, and strengthening their spirituality.
+Many missionaries report this to be an important experience in their lives.
+They spend 18 to 24 months focusing on service to others, developing grit, and strengthening their spirituality.
 Developmentally, 18-21-year-olds are at a vulnerable period of their lives.
-They are attempting to: have a better understanding of themselves, greater concern for others, work for more emotional stability, learn to develop more serious relationships, and become more comfortable with themselves.
+They are attempting to have a better understanding of themselves, greater concern for others, work for more emotional stability, learn to develop more serious relationships, and become more comfortable with themselves.
 Missionary service has been a protective factor for some during this developmental period.
 However, for some, it’s not, and that’s ok but it’s something we need to talk about.

 I want to talk to you about these missionaries and their development of eating disorders while they are serving their missions.
-I want to talk about it because it feels like we are being too quiet about it or maybe some of us don’t realize this is going on.
+I want to talk about it because it feels like we are being too quiet about it, or maybe some of us don’t realize this is going on.
 That’s why I’m here.
-Working as a therapist and treating eating disorders, I see plenty of clients that developed an eating disorder during their missionary service.
+Working as a therapist and treating eating disorders, I see plenty of clients who developed an eating disorder during their missionary service.
 Is it missionary service that causes an eating disorder?
 I don’t think so.
 Eating disorders are complicated mental illnesses with multiple contributing factors.
 However, serving a mission can be a stressful experience, and it can be isolating, and it can be anxiety-provoking.

 I want to help you understand some of their experiences and maybe what we could do better in serving them.
 They are some of my favorite people to work with because they really are so special.
 I’ve been inspired to be a better person because of my work with these clients.
 Here are some of my thoughts and suggestions.